 Many of our consultations, are handled through the Consultation Portal.

 Here you can view and comment on current documents and proposals.
 We also consult using a variety of methods, which include public meetings, forums, surveys, and focus groups.

-The Government abolished Council Tax Benefit on 1 April 2013 and Taunton Deane Borough Council replaced it with a local Council Tax Support scheme that took into account the reduction in Government funding.
-The scheme helps people on a low income by reducing the amount of Council Tax they have to pay.
+The Government abolished Council Tax Benefit on 1 April 2013 and both Taunton Deane Borough Council (TDBC) and West Somerset Council (WSC) replaced it with a local Council Tax Support scheme that took into account the reduction in Government funding.

-We need to ask for people’s views before making any final decisions on changing our Council Tax Support scheme for working age people from 1 April 2018.
+We need to ask for people’s views before making any final decisions on our Council Tax Support scheme for working age people from 1 April 2019.

 So you have all the information you need to provide informed answers, the background to our preferred choices for consultation as well as information about our current Council Tax Support scheme is available on the following links:

 Please read the consultation booklet for more information.